 Through on-site visits to multinational and domestic firms, students with an interest in the global economy learn how the political, economic, and cultural environments of the region/country influence business strategy and management practices.

-Our IBUS 244: International Management Practices course provides students the opportunity to experience the management practices and business environments in Panamanain and Costa Rican organizations, and to explore, up close, the relationship between the US and Panama and Costa Rica with a focus on the future of business between the two countries.
+Our IBUS 244: International Management Practices course provides students the opportunity to experience the management practices and business environments in Chilean and Argentinian organizations, and to explore, up close, the relationship between the US, Chile, and Argentina with a focus on the future of business between the two countries.